Ganasagar/istio-external-proxy/Readme.md

 ### Test access to https site through Corporate proxy and non-istio-namespace
-Create an external namespace and sleep pods in it so that we can test both external and mesh
+1. Create an external namespace and a sleep pods in it so that we can validate traffic external to istio can access world using Corporate proxy
 ```
 kubectl create namespace external